danielaparker/jsoncons/doc/ref/jsonpointer/replace.md

 }
 ```

-#### Replace a value at a location after creating objects when missing an object key
+#### Replace a value at a location after creating objects when missing object keys

 ```c++
 #include <iostream>